rossprogram/rossprogram.github.io/alumni/contribute.md

 ### Online

-Credit card contributions to the OSU fund may be made via [Ohio State Giving](https://www.giveto.osu.edu/makeagift).
-Search for the “Ross Mathematics Program Endowment Fund” (fund number 646206) and follow the directions on how to make a gift.

-For either method of contributing, please [send us a short email](mailto:ross@rossprogram.org) to make sure that we know about your donation.
-We will reply with a tax receipt.
+Credit card contributions can be made online.
+We will post details here soon.

 ### Corporate matching gifts